 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”

-In Swift, as in many other languages, single line comments are prefaced with two consecutive forward slashes (
+In Swift, single-line comments are prefaced with two consecutive forward slashes (

 //).
-They don’t have to be their own line, single line comments can be appended at the end of a line to give more context.
+They don’t have to be their own line and can be appended at the end of a line to give more context.

 // I am a single-line comment!print("Hello World")